Winchester, New Zealand: Road safety

-The 50 kilometer per hour speed limit has been extended by 140 metres to the north on the state highway 1 section running through Winchester from the end of October 2020.
+The 50 kilometre per hour speed limit has been extended by 140 metres to the north on the state highway 1 section running through Winchester from the end of October 2020.
 This is due to concerns from local residents about vehicles travelling through Winchester at high speed.
 Between 2009 and 2018, there were 15 crashes on the Winchester section of state highway 1.
 These resulted in five people suffering minor injuries.

 Work is almost complete in 2021 building a new roundabout on the intersection of Winchester-Geraldine, Tiplady, McKenzie and Coach roads.
 This five way intersection has had eight crashes in the previous 10 years.
 The project funded by Waka Kotahi NZTA cost $2 million.
 The project has been long awaited by the local community.